Cannabis Sativa: A Comprehensive Botanical and Pharmacological Analysis

 • They slow down the activity of the central nervous system and the messages going between the brain and the body.

-• When large doses of cannabis are taken it may also produce hallucinogenic effects.
+• When large doses of cannabis are taken, it may also produce hallucinogenic effects.

 Cannabis Appearance